 Despite new and more effective treatments, many arthritis patients live with chronic pain and disability.
 Some people turn to herbal medicines and other "natural" remedies in the belief that they are effective and safer than conventional medications.
 Unfortunately, information available to the public about these remedies in the media and on the internet can be misleading.
 It is not based on the quality of scientific evidence required by the Food and Drug Administration (FDA) for approval of conventional medications.
-The purpose of this patient fact sheet is to provide you with objective, sound information so you can make informed decisions, and to enable you to discuss with your physician the benefits and risks of natural remedies.
+The purpose of this patient fact sheet is to provide you with objective, sound information so you can make informed decisions, and to enable you to discuss with your rheumatology provider the benefits and risks of natural remedies.

 What is a “natural” medicine and how does it differ from prescription and over-the counter (OTC) medications?
 Medicines are chemicals that change how the body functions, such as lowering blood pressure or blood sugar.
 These chemicals may produce beneficial or harmful effects.
 Prescription and OTC drugs are chemicals whose ingredients, benefits, and possible side effects have been examined very closely.

 Herbal medicines are chemicals taken from plants.
 The chemicals contain the herbal medication, but also includes many other chemicals whose actions are unknown.
 It is no more “natural” to swallow a mixture of plant chemicals than to swallow a single chemical: a drug is a drug.
 In fact, there is minimal or no scientific evidence for advertising claims that natural remedies are gentler and safer than conventional medications.